bessey/bessey.github.io/_posts/2024-06-18-github-releases-vs-changelogs.md

 categories: changelog github ux
 ---

-I have noticed a trend recently of library authors abandoning maintaining a [CHANGELOG.md](https://keepachangelog.com/en/1.1.0/) file, in favour of exclusively using Github Releases.
+I have noticed a trend recently of library authors abandoning their [CHANGELOG.md](https://keepachangelog.com/en/1.1.0/) files, in favour of Github Releases.

 ![Example of Github repository changelog.md stating that "Release notes are now stored in Github Releases"](/images/changelog/move-to-releases.png)

 For a library author, the choice is understandable.
 A Github Release message contains much the same information as a changelog, so why duplicate effort and risk having no source of truth by maintaining both?
-But there's a pretty big problem with this: Github Releases today suck UX wise for your **users**.
+But there's a pretty big problem with this: Github Releases today sucks UX wise for your library's **users**.

 _**TLDR?** Get the best of both worlds by generating your changelog from your Releases with [**rhysd/changelog-from-release**](https://github.com/rhysd/changelog-from-release)!_